inthirakumaaran/EMRStudentAverage/README.md

 # EMRStudentAverage
 MapReduce application to calculate student Average marks from a text file.

-This application is developed in java
+This is a Java based application

 ## To Run the sample